Skip to content

 • Check that the 'same as Default Week' button is selected (dark green).

-• Check that the number of days in the week (1L) has been updated to the new setting.
-The system does this automatically.
+• Check that the number of days in the week has been updated automatically.

 Save your changes.